(All fields required)

 Please enter your name.

 An important part of the Individuals with Disabilities Education Act (IDEA) is the protection of the rights of parents and students while providing a free appropriate public education.
 These protections are called procedural safeguards and they include specific guidelines for the special education process.
 They guarantee parent involvement in their child's education and provide a procedure to follow, called due process, when there are conflicts over the recommendations of the school district.

-The Center for Infants and Children with Special Needs at Cincinnati Children's provides resources to help families find the special education supports they need.
+The Complex Care Center at Cincinnati Children's provides resources to help families find the special education supports they need.